 If you are starting your own business, running it as a sole trader is the quickest and easiest way to do it.
 However, you will have unlimited liability which means you are personally responsible for business debts.

 Another important aspect is that you are taxed on all the profits with little opportunity for tax planning.
-This is why most businesses will incorporate when business profits increase.
+This is why most businesses will incorporate as profits increase.

-Partnerships are similar to sole trades, except that they are used when more than one person wishes to own the business.
+Partnerships are similar to sole trades, except that they are used when more than one person owns the business.

-Each partner's profit share is determined by the partners and it is best practice to record this in a formal partnership agreement.
+Each profit share is determined by the partners and best practice is to record this in a partnership agreement.

 With partnerships each partner has joint and several liability for the debts of the partnership, so that if one partner cannot pay their share of any business debts, the debt will fall on the other partners.

-Even the strongest relationships can suffer in difficult times and disagreements can arise over time.
 Setting up a partnership agreement from the outset is essential.
-Our compliance services include:

-Corporate tax planning can result in potentially significant improvements in your bottom line.
-Our services will help to minimise your corporate tax exposure and relieve you of the administrative burden.
+Corporate tax planning can result in significant improvements in your bottom line.
+Our services will help to minimise your corporate tax exposure.

 Self assessment tax returns are becoming increasingly complex and failing to submit your return on time, or correctly, can result in substantial penalties.

-We use our expertise and the latest tax software to ensure that tax returns are completed efficiently, accurately and on-time.
-We have considerable experience in dealing with HMRC and are also experienced in representing our clients should they be subject to a tax enquiry or investigation.
+We use the latest tax software to ensure that tax returns are completed efficiently, accurately and on-time.

-Included in this service • IRIS Openbooks • Annual accounts • Corporate tax return • Self-assessment tax return • Payroll • Tax and accounting advice • VAT returns • IR35 contract reviews
+Included in the service • IRIS KashFlow + Snap • Annual accounts • Corporate tax return • Personal tax return • Payroll • Dividend administration • VAT returns • Contract reviews • Dealing with HMRC